PabloVSouza/comic-universe/README.md

 I have a few possible paths to improve the app on the future, and here's my current list of maybe's:

+- Migrate from electron's IPC communication to something like a TRPC, isolating the frontend from electron, and creating the possibility of running it as a web project.
 - Implement a backend for online sync.
 - Migrate from Electron to Tauri (Really far).
 - Have a unified comic list to create a relation with the comics from the plugins.